Flash-X/Flash-X-Test/tests/README.md

 - Follow the directory structure described here to setup tests
-- Place 'Config' in the root of the test directory by running `FlashXTest setup -z /path/to/Flash-X -s /site`
+- Place 'Config' in the root of the test directory by running `FlashXTest setup -z /path/to/Flash-X -s site`
 - Place 'TestName.xml' for each subset of tests you want to run
 - Execute 'runTests'